netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

         show service Service-ADNS-1

 1. After creating two ADNS service for the domain, update the NS record of the domain to point to the ADNS services in the domain registrar.

-    For example, create an 'A' record ns1.domain.com pointing to the ADNS service public IP.
+    For example, create an 'A' record `ns1.domain.com` pointing to the ADNS service public IP address.
 NS record for the domain must point to ns1.domain.com.

 ##	Configure GSLB service in Citrix ADC VPX deployed in AWS and Azure

 You must create GSLB sites on Citrix ADC VPX deployed on AWS and Azure.

-1. Log in to AWS Citrix ADC VPX and configure GSLB sites on secondary IP using the following command.
-Also, specify the public IP using the *–publicIP* argument.
+1. Log in to AWS Citrix ADC VPX and configure GSLB sites on the secondary IP address using the following command.
+Also, specify the public IP address using the *–publicIP* argument.
 For example:

         add gslb site aws_site 192.168.197.18 -publicIP 3.139.156.175